bburan/NEUS642/index.md

     * Anaconda Navigator - A GUI for managing Anaconda Python (including installing and upgrading third-party libraries).
 It also offers a launcher for key applications such as Jupyter Notebook, Jupyter Lab and Spyder).
 	* Anaconda Prompt - A command line prompt that allows you to install and upgrade third-party libraries (an alternative to the GUI offered via Anaconda Navigator).
-	* Jupyter Notebook - A local version of the exajupyter server that we're using.
+	* Jupyter Notebook - A local version of the notebook server that we're using.
 	* Spyder - An integrated desktop environment for Python.

 ### Code editors